Last Updated on October 5, 2022

 That evening my husband announced that we had an early morning appointment and we all had to be out the door before sunrise, by 4:30 AM.
 What?
 I honestly had no idea where we were going that early.

 The next morning a car was at the hotel to pick us up and drive us through the dark to a dirt road in the middle of nowhere.
 As we rounded the last curve, we saw a huge woven basket with a metal apparatus on top.
-The crew of men from Northern Light Balloon Expeditions were carefully rolling out the fabric of a bright green and yellow hot air balloon!
+The crew of men from Northern Light Balloon Expeditions was carefully rolling out the fabric of a bright green and yellow hot air balloon!

 My husband knew that ballooning had been on my bucket list for as long as I could remember and now he was giving me that ultimate gift.
 As soon as the balloon was set to go, the five of us held our breath and the pilot gently lifted off the ground.